• Skip to main content

 Whether it’s reading more about Modena or simply compiling a never-ending list of restaurants you want to eat at in Modena, there’s a chance that researching your Modena day trip will lead you to want to add more days to your Modena itinerary!

-There are plenty more things to do in Modena that can easily fill up a couple of additional days including visiting the Enzo Ferrari Museum, taking a tour of one of the local Parmigiano Reggiano factories or even taking a day trip to a nearby town such as Parma.
+There are plenty more things to do in Modena that can easily fill up a couple of additional days including visiting the Enzo Ferrari Museum, taking a tour of one of the local Parmigiano Reggiano dairies or even taking a day trip to a nearby town such as Parma.

 Where to Stay in Modena

 Room & Breakfast Canalino 21 – A good budget option for solo travellers or couples in Modena.
 They offer a range of private rooms including cheaper ones with shared bathroom.
 Breakfast is included daily.
-Click here to check their availability

 Il Fonticolo Room & Breakfast – A boutique bed & breakfast that is a great option for couples or if travelling with children.
 Rooms are spacious, well decorated and breakfast is included in the price.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse available hotel rooms in Modena.